MobyGamer/total-dos-launcher/readme.rst

 Each program you want to process with the TDL must be self-contained in a single file.
 This typically means that all files that make up a single program (.EXE files, data files, etc.) be contained in a .zip file.
 However, you can process individual .COM and .EXE files as long as they don't require additional files.
 For example, the freeware game Flightmare (1984) only came as a single ``FLIGHT.COM`` file; it doesn't require any other files to run, so you can feed ``FLIGHT.COM`` directly to TDL without first putting it in a .zip file.

 You can also feed non-program files to TDL, such as .TXT text files, GIFs, whatever.
 They'll be copied over as well, and if the appropriate handler exists on the target system, it will be used to "launch" those files as well.
-(See "launchers" elsewhere in this documentation.)
+(See "Handling additional file types" elsewhere in this documentation.)

-Step two: Copy to the vintage system
+Step Two: Copy to the vintage system
 ------------------------------------

 Using any method you feel comfortable with, copy the entire contents of